Money-Losing Toshiba Selling Medical Leasing Unit to Canon | NewsFactor Network

-Although there is still almost a week to go before Mobile World Congress (MWC) opens in Barcelona, analysts say some of the themes of the 2017 show are already apparent.
+Although there is still almost a week to go before Mobile World Congress (MWC 2017) opens in Barcelona, analysts say some of the themes of this year's show are already apparent.
 The event, which runs from February 27 to March 2, is one of the biggest mobile device events held annually.

 Among the major trends expected at this year's conference are an increased focus on Internet of Things (IoT) technology, chatbot apps and digital payment and retail banking technology.